deathmarine/EthSerialMonitor/README.md

 # EthSerialMonitor
-A eth api socket to serial interface for a 16x2 LCD Display
+An eth api socket to serial interface for a 16x2 LCD Display

 **Any ideas, comments, or suggestions can be made via inline comments in a commit, a pull request, or issue tracker.**
 ## Concept